-Flat feet-Services for treatment of flat feet, weak feet, and fallen arches
+Flat feet-Services for treatment of flat feet, weak feet, and fallen arches.
+This exclusion does not apply to arch supports when medically necessary for diabetes, neurological involvement, or peripheral vascular disease of the foot or lower leg.

 Foot care-Services for foot care, including trimming of nails or treatment of corns or calluses